Norway Democrats: Foundation

+The party was originally founded simply as the Democrats (Demokratene Demokratane, DEM), and it bore this name from 2002 to 2010, and again from 2018 to 2023.
+From 2010 to 2018, it was known as the Democrats in Norway (Demokratene i Norge Demokratane i Noreg, DiN).

 The Democrats were founded on 24 August 2002 at Hotel Linne in Oslo, primarily by former Progress Party members, but also former members of the Labour Party, Conservative Party, Liberal Party and Socialist Left Party.
 In November of the same year, the party successfully gathered 5,200 signatures (5,000 required), and was legally registered as a party.
 The new party's leader, Vidar Kleppe, had a vision that the party should have a role as an ombudsman at grass roots level, similar to the role of Anders Lange, the first leader of the Progress Party.
 Since Member of Parliament Jan Simonsen (who was expelled from the Progress Party in 2001) joined the party upon its creation, the party was until 2005 also effectively represented in the Norwegian Parliament (technically, he had to sit as an independent).

 One of the components of the new party was the minor Social Democrats, previously known as the Generation Party, which in turn had been formed as a splinter group of the Pensioners' Party.
 The Democrats originally tried to take advantage of this party's status to run for election.
 This led to a struggle about the Democrats' right to put up lists in more counties.
 The conflict was resolved, and subsequently both the Democrats and the Social Democrats were eligible to contest elections in Norway.
 Later, the Democrats went on to draw leading figures and members from parties such as the Fatherland Party and the Norwegian People's Party.